How to Recover From Burnout and Restore Balance

 Empathy Burnout: Caregivers and health professionals may feel drained by their role in supporting others, leading to emotional exhaustion.

-Physical Burnout: High-intensity training or hitting the gym too many days in a row can leave your muscles and joints needing a rest day.
+Physical Burnout: High-intensity training or hitting the gym too many days in a row can leave your body needing a rest day to support recovery.

 When you’ve been stuck in “go, go, go” mode for a while, it can be hard to slow down.
 But recovery is all about returning to the basics: sleep, nutrition, exercise, and mindfulness.
 Let’s break it down.